 Nakula Night Market location is only one minute walk from Dream Museum Zone Bali.
 It’s also close to Double Six Beach.
 Only within 5 minutes of walking distance.
 If visitors opt for not walking at all.
 Rental scooter is the most efficient transport mode.
 Rent one from any rental around Kuta.

 Price starts from 65k for a day and it’s negotiable.
-Nearest Trans Sarbagita bus stop is at Sunset Road East Shelter.
+The nearest Trans Sarbagita bus stop is at Sunset Road East Shelter.
 From there on, tourist still needs to walk toward Nakula intersection for 10-minutes.

 Then turn left to Nakula street and walk 5 minutes more.
 Privately run public transport Kura-Kura bus can also be an option.
 The line that stops at Sunset Road is Line 2.
-The ticket for a trip is IDR 20k and passengers can buy it online on their website.
+The ticket for a trip is Rp20.000 and passengers can buy it online on their website.